kelsiealopez/MongoliaBirds/README.md

-# now when i had make_lastz_chains downloaded i had to edit this file becaus of some issue with it not being compatibile with the version of nextflow i was running
+# now when i had make_lastz_chains downloaded i had to edit this file becaus of some issue with it not being compatibile with the version of nextflow i was running. i got rid of the squiggly brackets "{ }"

 sed -i \
   -e 's|process.memory = { 4.GB \* task.attempt }|process.memory = '\''4 GB'\''|g' \